openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

 **openSUSE Conference**

 The call for papers is continuing to run, please submit session proposals at theÂ [conference site](http://conference.opensuse.org/indico/).
-Also,Â [registration](https://news.opensuse.org/2011/07/14/opensuse-conference-registration-open/)Â is open now.
+Also,Â [registration](http://news.opensuse.org/2011/07/14/opensuse-conference-registration-open/)Â is open now.

-
+â€

 Important Links